LinShi11/csci-476-594-spring2021-private/lab04/README.md

 $stmt->bind_result($id, $name, $eid, $salary, $ssn);
 $stmt->fetch();
 ```
 First, similar to the example given to us, I changed query into prepare.
 Then I replaced spots where the data should be included with ?.
 Then similar to the example, I bind the parameter with bind_param.
 However, since our data are both strings, it will be ss apposed to is.
 Next, I ask it to execute.
 Then the bind_result will add all the SELECTs we wish to accomplish, which are id, name, eid, salary, and ssn.
 Finally, I ask the program to fetch the information.
 Above are the portion that I modified.
-For the full php code, [code](unsafe.php)
+For the full php [code](unsafe.php)
 Then I shut down and rebuild my container:
 ```
 [03/09/21]seed@VM:~/.../lab04$ docker-compose down